Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 or points from local optimization runs.

 APOSMM supports a wide variety of external optimizers.
-The following statements set optimizer settings to ``'scipy'`` to help prevent unnecessary imports or package installations:
+The following statements set optimizer settings to ``'scipy'`` to indicate to APOSMM which optimization method to use, and help prevent unnecessary imports or package installations:

 .. code-block:: python
     :linenos: